Crack Addiction and Stigma

 Since President Nixon declared the war on drugs in 1971, the vast majority of criminal proceedings and arrests have been targeted at the black community, especially where crack use is involved.
 After a year-long investigation by Asbury Park Press, looking at over 30 years of police records, they found that black people are arrested more frequently and punished more severely for drug offenses than white people, despite drug abuse being the same on average between both.

-The same report found that in 2016, black people were still being arrested at more than twice the rate of white people for crack cocaine and pure cocaine offenses.
+The same report found that in 2016, black people were still being arrested at more than twice the rate of white people for crack cocaine and pure cocaine offenses.[1]
 This shows the same level of persecution exists today, with the ongoing opioid epidemic polarizing the issue.
 The opioid crisis has been seen, on the whole, as an issue that predominantly affects white people.
-The reaction in the media towards opioid abuse has been largely one of compassion and sympathy, in stark contrast to the dialogue on crack addiction which has remained bleakly focused on arrests and convictions in the black community.
+The reaction in the media towards opioid abuse has been largely one of compassion and sympathy, in stark contrast to the dialogue on crack addiction, which has remained bleakly focused on arrests and convictions in the black community.[1]

 Crack and everyday language

 Despite the terrible consequences of crack abuse and how it can destroy lives, the way we talk about it in general terms has become far more relaxed.
 We will often hear people refer to things as being “like X on crack” or responding to an idiotic remark as “are you on crack?”.
 Referring to smoking apparatus as "crack pipes" can also lead to negative stigma.
-These terms have become common parlance and turns of phrase that undermines the severity of crack cocaine addiction.
+These terms have become common parlance and turns of phrase that undermine the severity of crack cocaine addiction.

 Crack addiction stigma is commonplace in today’s society, and younger generations are learning to view the disease as a punchline as opposed to an illness.

 This flippant view of crack addiction is exacerbated by most facets of cultural expression, including memes and other internet-based phenomena.
-One of the most widely used of these is the “crackhead meme”.
-The image depicts Dave Chappelle as one of his comedic characters from his early 2000s sketch show, Chappelle’s Show, Tyrone Biggums.
+One of the most widely used of these is the “crackhead meme.”
+The image depicts Dave Chappelle as one of the comedic characters from his early 2000s sketch show, Chappelle’s Show, Tyrone Biggums.
 Biggums is depicted as the quintessential idea of the 80s and 90s crackhead, complete with shabby clothes, a twitchy demeanor, and dry lips.
 The sketches with Biggums always involved the line “You got any more of them/that….?” which was used for the meme as it is known now.
+[5]

 Tyrone Biggums was a popular character on the show, and the crackhead meme is still widely used today.
-The image of someone suffering from a crack use disorder as skinny, disheveled, and itchy is common and the acceptance of it as part of America’s nomenclature is as damaging to those who are currently addicted as it has ever been.
+The image of someone suffering from a crack use disorder as skinny, disheveled, and itchy is common, and the acceptance of it as part of America’s nomenclature is as damaging to those who are currently addicted as it has ever been.

-Chappelle has raised the issue of crack vs opioid addiction in one of his most recent stand-ups ‘Sticks and Stones’ in which he highlights the media portrayal of ‘white’ opioid victims against the scathing rhetoric around crack addiction and the black community.
+Chappelle has raised the issue of crack vs opioid addiction in one of his most recent stand-ups, ‘Sticks and Stones,’ in which he highlights the media portrayal of ‘white’ opioid victims against the scathing rhetoric around crack addiction and the black community.[5]

 How to reduce crack addiction stigma